The mission of the Macular Pigment Research Group is to study the role of eye nutrition for vision and prevention of blindness.

 “This project is vital to inform healthcare policy makers, as the ageing population continues to represent an ever increasing proportion of the overall population.
 The increase in life expectancy presents many challenges to society, and only if we understand the socio-economic implications of an ageing society can we hope to accommodate the changing needs of Ireland.”

-On the 8th October 2012 the MPRG met the European Commissioner for Research, Innovation and Science, Máire Geoghegan-Quinn, who was visiting the Waterford Institute of Technology.
+Today the MPRG met the European Commissioner for Research, Innovation and Science, Máire Geoghegan-Quinn, who was visiting the Waterford Institute of Technology.
 The Commissioner visited the Carriganore West Campus, where the MPRG's Vision Research Centre is based, and met some of the researchers here.
 Dr. John Nolan updated the Commissioner on the progress of the European Research Council-funded CREST Project, and the ongoing patient recruitment for the research studies.

-Macular Pigment Research Group
+Introduction to the Macular Pigment Research Group

-Vision Research Centre
+Tour of the Vision Research Centre